levon003/levon003.github.io/_posts/2024-09-29-database-resources.md

 ---
 layout: post
 title:  "Resources for building databases and data processing systems"
-date:   2024-09-26
+date:   2024-09-29
-tags: code short
+tags: code data short
-excerpt: "DVC (Data Version Control) is a nifty tool."
+excerpt: "A collection of links for learning about databases."
 ---

 On structuring and processing data: